-Dr Kylie Radel is a Senior Lecturer in marketing and tourism at Central Queensland University.
+Dr Kylie Radel is a Research Fellow with the Central Queensland University, Office of Indigenous Engagement, and Adjunct Senior Lecturer in marketing and tourism with the College of Business & Law.
 Dr Radel's research has three core foci including: Indigenous social justice, gender and entrepreneurship, and qualitative research methodologies.
-Dr Radel is an author on over 40 peer-reviewed publications and has worked on and/or been the chief investigator for over $191,000 in funded research projects.
+She is an author on over 40 peer-reviewed publications and has worked on and/or been the chief investigator for over $191,000 in funded research projects.
+She has also received three prestigious teaching awards and an international award for excellence in the area of literacy and Indigenous education.
 Dr Radel is currently Chief Investigator for a successful Merit Grant to investigate “Empowerment, emancipation and equality for women in Nepal through entrepreneurship and tourism”.
 She has also received three prestigious teaching awards and an international award for excellence in the area of literacy and education.
 Dr Radel supports a number of masters and PhD research students as principal supervisor.
 Dr Radel has been an invited key note speaker at conferences in Spain on Indigenous education and Canada on Indigenous economic development and has delivered a range of training sessions in qualitative research methods for Pokhara University (Nepal), University of Alberta (Canada), and Columbia College (South Carolina, USA) and CQU.

 AWARDS – RESEARCH